SimuSohil/Sample_Collab/README.md

 # Sample_Collab

 Hello.
-We are trying to collaborate.
+We are trying to hack simus mac.